General-Purpose Models for the Chemical Sciences: LLMs and Beyond: Building Principles of GPMs

 \begin{itemize} \item \textbf{Input}: Graphs, which are collections of nodes (e.g., atoms) and edges (e.g., bonds). \item \textbf{Processing}: Uses message passing through multiple aggregation steps (message would be the information in node or edge at the current stage, and aggregation can be different types of operations like adding information, taking mean, etc, depending on the architecture choice).
 Each node updates its representation based on messages from its bonded neighbors.
 The inductive bias is the graph structure itself, which naturally aligns with chemical bonding patterns. \item \textbf{Pooling}: Graph-level pooling (e.g., taking the mean of all node representations) aggregates information from all atoms and bonds to create a unified molecular representation, respecting the molecular graph structure. \end{itemize}

-These architectures cannot solve all problems equally well because they are tailored to different data structures. \gls{lstm} and Mamba inherently excel at processing sequential data; Transformers need to learn the structure, Transformers are powerful at capturing global relationships across the entire input, whereas \glspl{gnn} are designed for graph-structured information.
+These architectures cannot solve all problems equally well because they are tailored to different data structures. \gls{lstm} and Mamba inherently excel at processing sequential data; Transformers are powerful at capturing global relationships across the entire input, whereas \glspl{gnn} are designed for graph-structured information.
 Forcing one type to handle data optimally it was not intended for, often leads to suboptimal performance, inefficiency, or requires extensive, task-specific adaptations that dilute its \enquote{general-purpose} nature.\autocite{alampara2024mattext}